Koczek9/RDK_SUMMIT_DEMO/qt_app_instructions/README.md

 All of the following will be run on the VM.
 Run `vagrant ssh` in the repository's root directory if you're not already ssh'd in.

+**OPTIONAL** - If you want to go through the pain of creating your own package from scratch, refer to `./package-creation-instructions.md`.

 ## Setup

 ### Switch to root